QubesOS/qubes-doc/QubesBuilder.md

 -   wget
 -   rpmdevtools
 -   python-sh
+-   dialog
+-   rpm-sign

 Unusually one can install those packages by just issuing:

 {% highlight trac-wiki %}
-sudo yum install git createrepo rpm-build make wget rpmdevtools python-sh
+sudo yum install git createrepo rpm-build make wget rpmdevtools python-sh dialog rpm-sign
 {% endhighlight %}

 The build system creates build environments in chroots and so no other packages are needed on the host.
 All files created by the build system are contained within the qubes-builder directory.
 The full build requires some 25GB of free space, so keep that in mind when deciding where to place this directory.